What is RSV?

 Other ways to stay healthy

-• Soap and water are a good defense against flu and other illnesses.
+- Soap and water are a good defense against flu and other illnesses.
 Wash hands for at least 20 seconds for best results.
-Visit the CDC handwashing page to find out more.
+Visit our hand hygiene page to find out more.